-Returning to our example, recall that our agent has the c-goals/active p-goals in $S_0$ that $\Box$ BeRich and $\Box$ BeHappy, but not $\diamond$ GetPhD, since the latter is inconsistent with her higher priority p-goal $\Box$ BeRich.
-Assume that, after the exogenous event/action goBankrupt happens in $S_0$ , the p-goal $\Box$ BeRich becomes impossible.
-Then in $S_1 = do(goBankrupt, S_0)$ , the agent has the c-goal that $\diamond$ GetPhD, but not $\Box$ BeRich nor $\Box$ BeHappy; $\Box$ BeRich is excluded from the set of c-goals since it has become impossible to achieve (i.e. unrealistic).
-Also, since her higher priority p-goal $\diamond$ GetPhD is inconsistent with her p-goal $\Box$ BeHappy, the agent will make $\Box$ BeHappy inactive.
+Returning to our example, recall that our agent has the c-goals/active p-goals in S_0 that \Box BeRich and \Box BeHappy, but not \Diamond GetPhD, since the latter is inconsistent with her higher priority p-goal \Box BeRich.
+Assume that, after the action goBankrupt happens in S_0 , the p-goal \Box BeRich becomes impossible.
+Then in $S_1' = do(goBankrupt, S_0)$, the agent has the c-goal that \Diamond GetPhD, but not \Box BeRich nor \Box BeHappy; \Box BeRich is excluded from the set of c-goals since it has become impossible to achieve (i.e. unrealistic).
+Also, since her higher priority p-goal \Diamond GetPhD is inconsistent with her p-goal \Box BeHappy, the agent will make \Box BeHappy inactive.

-Note that, while it might be reasonable to drop a p-goal (e.g. $\diamond$ GetPhD) that is in conflict with another higher priority active p-goal (e.g. DBeRich), in our framework we keep such p-goals around.
-The reason for this is that although $\Box$ BeRich is currently inconsistent with $\Diamond$ GetPhD, the agent might later learn that $\Box$ BeRich has become impossible to bring about (e.g. after goBankrupt occurs), and then might want to pursue $\diamond$ GetPhD.
+Note that, while it might be reasonable to drop a p-goal (e.g. ♦GetPhD) that is in conflict with another higher priority active p-goal (e.g. □BeRich), in our framework we keep such p-goals around.
+The reason for this is that although □BeRich is currently inconsistent with ♦GetPhD, the agent might later learn that □BeRich has become impossible to bring about (e.g. after goBankrupt occurs), and then might want to pursue ♦GetPhD.
 Thus, it is useful to keep these inactive p-goals since this allows the agent to maximize her utility (that of her chosen goals) by taking advantage of such opportunities.
-As mentioned earlier, cgoals are our analogue to intentions.
-Recall that Bratman's [2] model of intentions limits the agent's practical reasoning - agents do not always optimize their utility and don't always reconsider all available options in order to allocate their reasoning effort wisely.
-In contrast to this, our c-goals are defined in terms of the p-goals, and at every step, we ensure that the agent's c-goals maximize her utility so that these are the set of highest priority goals that are consistent given the agent's knowledge.
-Thus, our notion of c-goals is not as persistent as Bratman's notion of intentions.
-For instance as mentioned above, after the action goBankrupthappens in $S_0$ , the agent will lose the c-goal that $\Box$ BeHappy, although she did not drop it and it did not become impossible or achieved.
+As mentioned earlier, c-goals are our analogue to intentions.
+Recall that Bratman's model of intentions limits the agent's practical reasoning - agents do not always optimize their utility and don't always reconsider all available options in order to allocate their reasoning effort wisely.
+In contrast to this, our c-goals are defined in terms of the p-goals, and at every step, we ensure that the agent's c-goals maximizes her utility so that these are the set of highest priority goals that are consistent given the agent's knowledge.
+Thus, our notion of c-goals is not as persistent as Bratman's notion of intention [10].
+For instance as mentioned above, after the action goBankrupt happens in S_0 , the agent will lose the c-goal that \Box BeHappy, although she did not drop it and it did not become impossible or achieved.
 In this sense, our model is that of an idealized agent.
 There is a tradeoff between optimizing the agent's chosen set of prioritized goals and being committed to chosen goals.
-In our framework, chosen goals behave like intentions with an automatic filter-override mechanism [2] that forces the agent to drop her chosen goals when opportunities to commit to other higher priority goals arise.
+In our framework, chosen goals behave like intentions with an automatic filter-override mechanism [10] that forces the agent to drop her chosen goals when opportunities to commit to other higher priority goals arise.
 In the future, it would be interesting to develop a logical model that captures the pragmatics of intention reconsideration by supporting control over it.